-On 20 November 1917 at Villers Plouich, France, when his company was held up by a machine-gun at point-blank range, Private Shepherd volunteered to rush the gun and although ordered not to, rushed forward and threw a Mills bomb killing two gunners and capturing the gun.
-The company, continuing its advance, came under heavy enfilade* machine-gun fire and when the last officer and NCO had become casualties, Private Shepherd took command of the company, ordered the men to lie down and went back some 70 yards to get the help of a tank.
-He then returned to his company and led them to their last objective.
+On the 20th November 1917 at Villers Plouich, when his company was held up by a machine gun at point-blank range, Private Shepherd volunteered to rush the gun and although ordered not to, ran forward and threw a Mills bomb killing two gunners and capturing the gun.
+The company, continuing its advance, came under heavy fire again, this time firing across the line of advance.
+When the last officer and NCO had become casualties, Private Shepherd took command of the company, ordered the men to lie down.
+He then went back some 70 yards to get the help of a tank which was used to give cover to their advance.

 LOCATION OF MEDAL: ROYAL GREEN JACKETS MUSEUM, WINCHESTER, HAMPSHIRE